SlickRemix/feed-them-gallery/readme.txt

   * Extract the zip file and drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

 == Changelog ==
+= Version 1.0.9 Thursday, August 23rd, 2018 =
+  * NEW: Added constant FTG_CURRENT_VERSION at the end of our css and js files so updated files in new version will reload right away. ie * ...styles?ver=1.0.9
+  * NEW: Success Message when dragging files to upload area or using Select Images button and all images have fininshed uploading.
+  * FIX: Duplicate Gallery link displays strictly on ft_gallery post types now.
+  * FIX: Minor CSS and text changes throughout admin pages.
+  * PREMIUM: Please upgrade to version 1.0.4.
+See update notices in our [sidebar](https://www.slickremix.com/downloads/feed-them-gallery/).

+= Version 1.0.8 Wednesday, July 18th, 2018 =
+  * FIX: php warning when activating the plugin if wp_debug mode was set to yes.
+  * FIX: Reverted the menu that scrolls with the page to a stationary one, since in some situations it may not be possible to see the menu.
+  * NEW: Create Image Gallery link and request review option after a few weeks of having this version activated.

+= Version 1.0.6 - 1.0.7 Wednesday, July 4th, 2018 =
+  * NEW: Click through the menu tab options on a gallery post now without the page reloading.
+  * NEW: When clicking the update option we now use Ajax to save the page so it does not reload.
+Only the Image tab page will need to reload completely.
+  * NEW: Left side menu slides with page when editing an image gallery making it easier to click to the another tab without having to scroll to the top.
+  * FIX: CSS arrows for popup on front end and admin.
+  * FIX PREMIUM: Create products from images that are checked only.

-= Version 1.0.4 Friday, June 15th, 2018 =
+= Version 1.0.4 - 1.0.5 Friday, June 15th, 2018 =
-  * FIXED: WooCommerce Product category creation after gallery name. (for premium users only)
+  * FIX: WooCommerce Product category creation after gallery name. (for premium users only)

 = Version 1.0.3 Friday, May 11th, 2018 =
   * NEW: Made garbage icon red in color and when clicked it reveals an alert with an ok/cancel confirming you want to delete the image from your website.
-  * FIXED: Add existing images in your Media Library to a gallery.
+  * FIX: Add existing images in your Media Library to a gallery.
-  * FIXED CSS: Select Images and Media Library button not aligned next to each other on the edit gallery page.
+  * FIX CSS: Select Images and Media Library button not aligned next to each other on the edit gallery page.
-  * FIXED PREMIUM: Add to cart permalink not working correctly in some cases for the direct add to cart option.
+  * FIX PREMIUM: Add to cart permalink not working correctly in some cases for the direct add to cart option.
   * NEW PREMIUM: WooCommerce Variables and Ajax Add to Cart button added along with Image orientation detection for model products.

 = Version 1.0.2 Tuesday, March 13th, 2018 =
-  * FIXED: Skipping Image if Feed Them Social Premium plugin was active.
+  * FIX: Skipping Image if Feed Them Social Premium plugin was active.
-  * FIXED: Misc CSS Tweaks for missing X button on popup because some theme overrides and CSS tweak for share button spacing.
+  * FIX: Misc CSS Tweaks for missing X button on popup because some theme overrides and CSS tweak for share button spacing.

 = Version 1.0.1 Saturday, December 2nd, 2017 =
-  * FIXED: Display Gallery Class to have Woocommerce Purchase buttons show properly.
+  * FIX: Display Gallery Class to have Woocommerce Purchase buttons show properly.

 = Version 1.0.0 Monday, October 16th, 2017 =
   * Initial Release